 Attempting to use soil that has not been amended to improve porosity is a recipe for failure in gardening.
 Some of the problems you’re likely to encounter include:

-As we have mentioned, when a great deal of pressure has been applied to soil through heavy foot traffic or heavy equipment or other means, the water and air are pushed out of the pore spaces.
+As we have mentioned, when a great deal of pressure (including gravity) has been applied to soil through heavy foot traffic, equipment, or other means, water and air are pushed out of the pore spaces.

-When soil is compacted, air and water cannot move through it and neither can plant roots.
+When soil is compacted, air and water cannot move through it, and neither can plant roots.
 This state of affairs makes it very difficult for plants to thrive.
+Aeration is a method used to create air space in turf.

 How To Improve Soil Porosity?